jamulussoftware/jamulus/src/res/homepage/manual.md

 all connected clients.
 If a new chat message arrives and the Chat dialog is not already open, it will opened automatically for all clients.

-### My Profile button opens the Musician Profile dialog
+### Profile window

 ![My profile dialog](profile.jpg)

-Use this to set your Alias/Name which is displayed below your fader in the server audio mixer board.
+From the View menu, select My Pofile... to set your Alias/Name which is displayed below your fader in the server audio mixer board.
 If an instrument and/or country is set, icons for these selections will also be shown below your fader.
 The skill setting changes the background colour of the fader tag and the city entry shows up in the tool tip of the fader tag (see screenshot below).